Compare any two graphics cards:

 OpenGL Version OpenGL 4.2 OpenGL 4.1

-Memory Bandwidth: Memory bandwidth is the largest amount of data (measured in MB per second) that can be moved past the external memory interface within a second.
-It's calculated by multiplying the interface width by its memory clock speed.
-If it uses DDR type RAM, the result should be multiplied by 2 again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The higher the memory bandwidth, the better the card will be in general.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (counted in megabytes per second) that can be transported over the external memory interface in one second.
+It is worked out by multiplying the bus width by the speed of its memory.
+If the card has DDR type memory, the result should be multiplied by 2 again.
+If it uses DDR5, multiply by 4 instead.
+The better the card's memory bandwidth, the better the card will be in general.
 It especially helps with AA, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed per second.
-This figure is worked out by multiplying the total texture units of the card by the core speed of the chip.
-The higher this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels per second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied in one second.
+This number is calculated by multiplying the total texture units of the card by the core speed of the chip.
+The better this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.

-Pixel Rate: Pixel rate is the most pixels that the graphics chip could possibly write to its local memory in one second - measured in millions of pixels per second.
-The number is calculated by multiplying the amount of ROPs by the the core clock speed.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel rate also depends on quite a few other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the max fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip could possibly record to its local memory in one second - measured in millions of pixels per second.
+Pixel rate is calculated by multiplying the number of Render Output Units by the the core clock speed.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel fill rate also depends on many other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the max fill rate.

 Display Prices